MicrosoftDocs/win32/desktop-src/Msi/database-createtransformsummaryinfo.md

 ---
-Description: 'The CreateTransformSummaryInfo method of the Database object creates and populates the summary information stream of an existing transform file.
-This method fills in the properties with the base and reference ProductCode and ProductVersion.' ms.assetid: '67df9b9c-0e7c-49a6-a35e-5196327d6aff'
+Description: The CreateTransformSummaryInfo method of the Database object creates and populates the summary information stream of an existing transform file.
+This method fills in the properties with the base and reference ProductCode and ProductVersion. ms.assetid: 67df9b9c-0e7c-49a6-a35e-5196327d6aff
-title: 'Database.CreateTransformSummaryInfo method'
+title: Database.CreateTransformSummaryInfo method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Database.CreateTransformSummaryInfo method